SilverButterflies/RulesOfConversation/README.md

 Like... depends on how much they would be comfortable with you touching them??
 Max it out.
 They let you hold their hand, so that.
 They let you hold them in your arms?
 Perfect.
 Also it doesnt matter what you say, as long as you dont interrupt when they are talking, and you say it really quietly and with a rising tone at the end and stretching the last syllable.
 Bonus points if you end every statement of fact with a "...yea?" like its a question.
 Honestly idk Im really bad at this :(

 ## Default face
+It is important to maintain an appropriate facial expression in public, if you wish to blend into the crowd.
+The way to do this is to maintain a facade of mild dispassionate interest in your surroundings.
+Mild, because strong emotions are not the default; dispassionate because passion is not the default; interest because glassy eyes are a sign of sickness, which is frowned upon.
+To practice default face, look at your reflection in the mirror.
+Try to think of nothing, just observe your face as if its not
 How should you arrange your face to look politely interested when you are making pleasant conversation?
 I HAVE NO IDEA :( Like idk slight smile? dont think about your eyebrows!